stasyev/resume/README.md

-## Curu Web Developer Intern 2018
+## Curu Web Developer Intern 2018 Fall
 In August, I got an email from the CEO of a start-up that welcomed me to their technical team.
 The offer from Curu was an exciting moment for me.
 Until this point, the only experience I had was with a big finance company, and I wasn't sure how different the pace would be here.
 But still, I was excited to dive in and learn as much as I possibly could in the three months of work.
 I wasn't wrong; there is a lot I did not know about web development, especially when it comes to Flask.
 A python framework I had never used before.
 Honestly, I didn't even know people use Python for web development.
 That's how ignorant I was at the time.
 So with every project, I was given, I had to do tons of StackOverflow research and YouTube tutorials to mark my project complete.
 Sometimes I fell flat on my face and was utterly lost, but I had to pick myself back up and try again.
 I couldn't have done it without the CTO's help.
 Pablo was the best mentor and manager I had the pleasure of working alongside.

+## Fidelity Web Dev Technical Intern 2018 Summer
+In May 2018, I received another offer from Fidelity to work as a Software Engineering intern.
+I helped my team with web development tasks throughout the summer, and I was proud to hear that my generic component to be used throughout the project.
+At the beginning of the internship, I did not know anything about web development.
+However, now I understand the web development process in the corporate world, and creating websites from scratch does not seem like an arduous job anymore.

 ## Fidelity Technical Intern 2017
 As of May 2017, I received an offer for a summer internship from Fidelity Investments as a Technical Intern.
 I finished it in August and walked away with a lot more diverse experience than I ever expected.
 In the beginning, I had to research which monitoring systems would best benefit my team.
 Afterward, I experimented and saw if these systems would be easy to set up and work with our existing infrastructure.
 Finally, I had to defend my choice at the end of the internship and explain why the system would be the ideal monitoring solution.
-## Fidelity Web Dev Technical Intern 2018
-In May 2018, I received another offer from Fidelity to work as a Software Engineering intern.
-I helped my team with web development tasks throughout the summer, and I was proud to hear that my generic component to be used throughout the project.
-At the beginning of the internship, I did not know anything about web development.
-However, now I understand the web development process in the corporate world, and creating websites from scratch does not seem like an arduous job anymore.

 Progress